isomerpages/pa-kembangancc/index.md

       button: find out more
       url: /volunteer
   - infopic:
-      title: Our Vision
+      title: Volunteer with Us
       subtitle: Infopic Subtitle
-      description: Through creative and targeted programming, the Marine Parade Cluster aspires to connect and serve the needs of the different profiles within the community.
+      description: Forge new friendships and be part of the volunteer family in Marine Parade Cluster!
+      button: Find Out More
+      url: /volunteer
-      image: /images/vision-homepage-image.jpg
+      image: /images/volunteer-homepage-image.jpg
-      alt: Image alt text
+      alt: Volunteer
 ---